jesselessa/countries-api-jquery-node-express/README.md

 # countries-api-jquery-node-express
-An API created with jQuery, Node.js and Express, and which collects specific info on any country
+An app created with jQuery, Node.js and Express, which collects specific info on any country thanks to an internal API

 ## To see the deployed project : https://jesselessa-countries-api.cyclic.app/